SebaVasquez/opti-examples/README.md

 ## Code execution from terminal

 The related dependencies are available in the requierements.txt file.
 To install them, execute the following command.
-Some licence paid dependencies, such as gurobupy, could be required.
+Some dependencies require a paid licence, such as gurobipy.
+To display some graphics, tkinter or some other GUI is needed.

 ```
 pip install -r requirements.txt
 ```

-To run and example, place at the root directory and execute the following command
+To run an example, place at the root directory and execute the following command

 ```
 python src/<problem_class>/<problem>/run.py